IanBellomy/Pair/readme.md

 Create a pair and enable drag and drop

 \`\`\`\`coffeescript
-floatLayer = new Layer
+dragLayer = new Layer
-anchorLayer = new Layer
+targetLayer = new Layer
-myPair = PairModule.Pair(floatLayer,anchorLayer)
+myPair = PairModule.Pair(dragLayer,targetLayer)
 myPair.enableDragAndDrop()
 \`\`\`\`

-`floatLayer` and `anchorLayer` must be Layers with the same parent. `floatLayer` will be the draggable layer, `anchorLayer` will be the drag target.
+`dragLayer` and `targetLayer` must be Layers with the same parent. `dragLayer` will be the draggable layer, `targetLayer` will be the drag target.